Arkady23/http.net-https.net/README.md

 3.7.7.
 December 2025.
 The parameters string is now insensitive to excessive spaces, tabs, and line breaks.
 The default values ​​have also been changed.
 The number of threads is now 100, and the number of pending threads per IP is 3.
 3.7.8 http.net / 1.7.8 https.net.
 December 2025.
 Bug with providing help and displaying the parameters string.
 Now you can use /? or -? or /help or -help or basically anything without spaces less than 10 characters.
 3.7.9 http.net / 1.7.9 https.net.
 December 2025.
 Bug in response header "404 Not Found".
+3.8.0 http.net / 1.8.0 https.net.
+January 2026.
+Adjusting the DOS-attack threshold.
+They haven't been around for a while.